-CO1 Understand and analyze basic electrical network with DC source.
-CO2 Measure current, voltage and power of series RLC circuit excited by single-phase AC circuit.
-CO3 Develop understanding of different concepts of magnetic fields and apply it to single phase transformer.
-CO4 Study the working principles of rotating electrical machines.
-CO5 Become familiar with the components of low-voltage electrical installations and different measuring instruments.
+CO1 Understand and analyze basic electrical network with D.C. source.
+CO2 Measure current, voltage and power of series RLC circuit excited by single-phase ac circuit.
+CO3 Analyze three phase electrical systems and develop an understanding of the real power system.
+CO4 Explain different concepts of magnetic fields and apply it to single phase transformer.
+CO5 Describe the working principles of rotating electrical machines.

 PO1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems.
 PO2 Problem Analysis : Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
 PO3 Design/Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
 PO4 Conduct Investigations of Complex Problems : Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
-PO8 Ethics : Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.

-mapping of cost of obtainer boos (1.
-2007)2.
-Medianity of Finght
+PO7 Environment and Sustainability : Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.

+11

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

-CO1 3 3 1 2 3 1
+CO1 3 3 1 2 1 1 1

-CO2 3 3 2 3 3 1
+CO2 3 3 2 3 1 1

-CO3 3 2 1 1 2 3
+CO3 3 2 1 1 2 1 1 1

-CO4 3 2 2 3
+CO4 3 2 2 1 1 1

-CO5 3 3 2 1 3 1
+CO5 3 3 2 1

-Туре Code Computer Programming L-T-P Credits Marks ES 18ES1T03 Computer Programming 3-0-0 3 100
+Туре Code Computer Programming L-T-P Credits Marks ES BTCS-T-ES-001 Computer Programming 3-0-0 3 100

 Objectives The objective of this course is to introduce fundamentals of computer programming using the C programming language to the students.
 Starting with simple programs, the course will cover advanced topics like structures, pointers, file processing and pre-processor directives etc. and enable the students to write programs using C language for solving various engineering problems.
-Pre-Requisites Basic analytical and logical understanding including basic knowledge and usage - of computers is required for this course.
+Pre-Requisites Basic analytical and logical understanding including basic knowledge and usage of computers is required for this course.
 Prior experience with any other programming language will be beneficial.
 Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.

-T eacher's Assessme nt Written A Total

-Quiz Surprise Test(s) urprise Test(s) Assignment(s) Mid-Term End-Term

-05 05 05 25 60 100
+T eacher's Assessme Written A ssessment Total Quiz Surprise Test(s) Assignment(s) ent(s) Mid-Term End-Term IUtal 05 05 05 25 60 100